Please Note:

 -

-AP Literature - The Round House by Louise Erdrich & How to Read Literature Like a Professor by Thomas C. Foster
+AP Literature - In the Time of the Butterflies by Julia Alvarez & How to Read Literature Like a Professor by Thomas C. Foster

 -